 The v1.1 version of P4 introduced a language construct called extern which can be used to describe library elements.
-Many constructs that are defined in the P4 v1.1 language specification will thus be transformed into such library elements (including equivalents to P4 v1.1 constructs that have been eliminated from the language, such as counters and meters).
+Many constructs that are defined in the v1.1 language specification will thus be transformed into such library elements (including equivalents to v1.1 constructs that have been eliminated from the language, such as counters and meters).
 Some of these extern objects are expected to be standardized, and they will be in the scope of a separate document, describing a standard library of P4 elements.
 In this document we provide several examples of extern constructs.

-The P4 v1.2 language version also introduces and repurposes some P4 v1.1 language constructs for describing the programmable parts of a target architecture.
+The v1.2 language also introduces and repurposes some v1.1 language constructs for describing the programmable parts of a target architecture.
 These language constructs are: parser, state, control, and package.

-One important goal of the P4 v1.2 language revision is to provide a stable programming language definition, that promotes backwards-compatibility.
-In other words, we strive for programs written in P4 v1.2 to remain syntactically correct and to behave identically when treated as programs in P4 v1.3 (and later versions).
+One important goal of the v1.2 language revision is to provide a stable programming language definition, that promotes backwards-compatibility.
+In other words, we strive for programs written in v1.2 to remain syntactically correct and to behave identically when treated as programs in P4 v1.3 (and later versions).